Senior-Design-Bois/metaglass-game/README.md

 ## External Interrupts

-External interrupts are used to be able to store a user's touch.
+External interrupts are used to store a user's touch.
-The interrupts are triggered when the user has touched glass.
+The interrupts are triggered when the user has touched the glass interface.

 ## LED Display Sections